 Mike Bao is a sophomore in Kirkland House from Walnut, California studying Computer Science and Statistics.
 Outside of HCCF, Mike is involved with Harvard Consulting on Business and the Environment and the Harvard Financial Analyst Club’s Quant Research team.
 In his free time, Mike enjoys working on personal projects and playing frisbee and poker.

 Demi Guo is a sophomore in Currier House at Harvard College.
 She was born in California, and later moved to Hangzhou, China.
 She’s planning to concentrate in mathematics and computer science.
 She loves food, dogs, running, reading poems outdoors and simply enjoying life.
 Besides HCCF, she conducts research and leads various organizations on campus related to women initiatives, entrepreneurship, and technology.

-Thomas is a Junior at Harvard concentrating in computational neuroscience.
+Thomas is a B.S. candidate at Harvard concentrating in computational neuroscience.
 He conducted neuroscience research in the Massachusetts General Hospital and the Federal Institute of Technology of Switzerland.
 His first-authored paper was published in Cerebral Cortex in 2018.
 Meanwhile, Thomas is the co-captain of Harvard Radcliffe Kendo Club, as well as a member of the Harvard Golf Club.